keboola/developers-docs/extend/common-interface/config-file.md

 global application parameters (such as token, URL, version of your API).
 - `authorization`: Available only for [registered Docker extensions](/extend/registration/).
 Contains Oauth2 [authorization contents](/extend/common-interface/oauth/).
-- `action`: Name of the [action](/extend/common-interface/actions/) to execute, default `run`.
+- `action`: Name of the [action](/extend/common-interface/actions/) to execute; defaults to `run`.
 Other actions available upon [registration](/extend/registration/) and all other actions except `run` have a strict execution time limit of 30 seconds.
 See [actions](/extend/common-interface/actions/) for more details.

 ## State File

 The state file is used to store the component state for the next run.
-It provides a two-way communication between Keboola Connection configuration state storage and the application.
+It provides a two-way communication between KBC configuration state storage and the application.
 The state file only works if the API call references a stored configuration (`config` is used, not `configData`).

 The location of the state file is: